nawabahmadreshi/documentation/pages/getting-started/sdk-integration-guide.md

 {% caution title="Considerations around using Frameworks" %}

-##### AdSupport.framework
-This framework allows us to use the IDFA to match your visitors across our entire network of apps, increasing matching accuracy.
+`AdSupport.framework` allows us to use the IDFA to match your visitors across our entire network of apps, increasing matching accuracy.
 When you submit your app to the App Store, you need to let Apple know that you use the IDFA.

-##### SafariServices.framework
-This framework enables cookie-based matching on iOS 9+, which allows us to [guarantee link matching with 100% accuracy]({{base.url}}/getting-started/matching-accuracy).
+`SafariServices.framework` enables cookie-based matching on iOS 9+, which allows us to [guarantee link matching with 100% accuracy]({{base.url}}/getting-started/matching-accuracy).
 Please test to make sure the invisible `SFSafariViewController` does not alter your view controller stack.
 Delete the app and reinstall to trigger the invisible SFSafariViewController to be presented on first launch.
 {% endcaution %}

 {% endif %}